Psycho II (film): Retrospective

 Film scholar John Kenneth Muir praised the film's depiction of Bates in "human, realistic terms", deeming it "admirably frank and sincere" and "a great film on its own merits".
 In Empire, film critic Kim Newman gave the film three out of five stars, calling Psycho II "a smart, darkly-comic thriller with some imaginative twists.
 The wittiest dark joke is that the entire world wants Norman to be mad, and 'normality' can only be restored if he's got a mummified mother in the window and is ready to kill again".

-On review aggregator Rotten Tomatoes, it holds a 61% approval rating and an average rating of 5.60/10 based on 36 reviews.
-The site's consensus states: "Although it can't hold a cleaver to the classic original, Psycho II succeeds well enough on its own merits to satisfy horror fans".
+On Rotten Tomatoes, a review aggregator, it holds an approval rating of 67% and an average rating of 5.70/10 based on 39 reviews.
+The site's critics consensus states: "Although it can't hold a cleaver to the classic original, Psycho II succeeds well enough on its own merits to satisfy horror fans."

 When asked his thoughts in 2015, writer Tom Holland replied: "We should have called it something other than Psycho, because it had no more than a passing resemblance to the original.
 What we did to Norman Bates and Lila Loomis was criminal".
 Smiling, he added: "Outside of that, it was wonderful".